-The mean gender bonus gap for CSG is -9.3%, which is a 79.4% decrease from last year's report, which reported the mean gender bonus gap as 70.7%
+The mean gender bonus gap for CSG is -13.3%, which is a 4% decrease from last year's report, which reported the mean gender bonus gap as -9.3%.

-The proportion of men at CSG who received a bonus in the 12 months up to 5 April 2022 was 85.7%, while for women it was 79.8% which is in line with what we would expect due to the Company wide bonus not being paid in 2022.
-Male senior managers did not receive the additional senior management bonus in 2022 unlike 2021 resulting in the negative mean figure for this year.
+The proportion of men at CSG who received a bonus in the 12 months up to 5 April 2023 was 90.7%, while for women it was 91.0% which is in line with what we would expect due to the Company wide bonus being paid in 2023.
+Senior managers received the additional senior management bonus in 2023 and with the replacement of a male Executive Director with a female Executive Director, along with an increase in females entering into management positions, this resulted in the negative mean figure this year.